JacobTutt/JacobTutt/README.md

 # Welcome!

-**PhD Physics Canditate | Kavli Institute for Comsomology | Cavendish Astrophysics, University of Cambridge**
+**PhD Physics Canditate | Kavli Institute for Cosmology | Cavendish Astrophysics, University of Cambridge**

 - Specialising in machine learning, Bayesian inference, and high-performance computing for large-scale astronomical data analysis
 - Developing scalable data pipelines for the Exascale Era of Radio Astronomy